Our Story & Beliefs

 Composting and Recycling: All of the waste from Woods Hill Table is either composted or recycled.
 We have worked diligently with our purveyors and partners to ensure that no non-recyclable products are brought into the restaurant(s) or farm facilities.
 When possible the restaurant and farm provides reusable packaging for purveyor deliveries to further remove waste.
 Pulpers: We utilize waste pulpers which grind up food scraps with water, then extract most of the liquid to produce a semi-dry, solid mass, reducing the volume 8 to 1.
 The material then gets transported to a compost facility which, as a result, minimizes the amount of waste that gets sent to the landfills, and also cuts down on transportation and disposal costs.

 Composting Disposables: Woods Hill Table only offers environmentally sustainable and compost alternatives, such as containers made entirely from potato starch or sugar cane that are 100% compost friendly.
-We are also committed to not use single use plastic products such as straws and since opening have only used metal straws.
+We are also committed to not use single use plastic products such as straws and since opening have only used metal and sugar cane deritvative straws.

 Supplier Code of Conduct

 Kristin Canty, Chef Charlie Foster and Jason Doo understand the importance of transparency to our guests, especially regarding the food they are consuming.
 So below you will find a PDF copy of our Supplier Code of Conduct that each of our suppliers sign when becoming a purveyors for Woods Hill its subsidiaries and partners.